-There’s no shortage of quality, quaint and queer (this is San Francisco) neighborhoods here, but there are some that you might want to steer clear of as well.
-The more dollar signs you see, the more expensive it will be, but keep in mind it’s all relative; one $ in San Francisco can be like $$$ in most other cities.
+There’s no shortage of quality and quaint neighborhoods here, but there are some that you might want to steer clear of as well.
 We’ll do our best to break some of the biggest nabes down for you here, but for in depth neighborhood overviews click here.

-Bernal Heights: Next to but more family-oriented than the Mission (see below), Bernal Heights has parks and restaurants, but also some crime. $$$
+Bernal Heights: Next to the Mission (see below), Bernal Heights has parks and restaurants.

-Cow Hollow: Affluent area near The Presidio & the Marina.
-It’s pretty much just the Marina. $$$$
+Cow Hollow: Area near The Presidio & the Marina.
+It’s pretty much just the Marina.

 Hayes Valley: Somewhat of an unsung gem, this area boasts great restaurants and culture.
-It feels clean here, and would be one of the better places to move with a young family.
-Hayes Valley is fairly centrally located among the other hoods mentioned, so it would make for a nice walk to the Mission or Haight. $$$
+It feels clean here, and would be one of the better places to move to.
+Hayes Valley is fairly centrally located among the other hoods mentioned, so it would make for a nice walk to the Mission or Haight.

-Hunters Point/Bayview: Located in the southeastern part of the city, this is where you’ll find the 49ers playing at Candlestick Park, but also where you’ll find gang activity and a high crime rate.
-Avoid. $
+Hunters Point/Bayview: Located in the southeastern part of the city, this is where you’ll find the 49ers playing at Candlestick Park.
+It is recommended that you avoid this neighborhood.

 Noe Valley: Another primarily upscale residential area that’s home to many urbanites. $$$$

 North Beach: One of the classic San Francisco neighborhoods, you’ll find lots of restaurants (especially Italian ones), boutiques and tourists here.
-There is a seedy section as well.
 Many young professionals settle in here, and Washington Square Park is always packed on Saturdays, Sundays, and, well, most days.
-If you can find a spot, it’s a great choice. $$$$
+If you can find a spot, it’s a great choice.

-Pacific Heights: Affluent families fill up most of the Victorian homes here, while Lower Pacific Heights can be a great (and still relatively fancy) find with convenient access to the park, Fillmore Street shopping & dining, and Japantown. $$$$$
+Pacific Heights: Families fill up most of the Victorian homes here, while Lower Pacific Heights can be a great (and still relatively fancy) find with convenient access to the park, Fillmore Street shopping & dining, and Japantown.

 Richmond District: A very diverse residential area with a strong Asian influence.
-It’s foggy here, but it’s cheaper than elsewhere. $$$
+It’s foggy here, but it’s less expensive than elsewhere.

-Sunset District: Great for families, and home to lots of kids, parks, and an increasing amount of surfers.
+Sunset District: Home to lots of parks and an increasing amount of surfers.
 Outer Sunset also has plenty of rental deals.
 Oh, and fog.
 The Sunset district is on the westernmost edge of San Francisco and getting into the heart of the city using public transportation alone will be a doozy, but it is doable if time isn’t of the essence.
-Unlike elsewhere in SF, if you’re moving here (or the Richmond), you’ll probably want a car. $$$
+Unlike elsewhere in SF, if you’re moving here (or the Richmond), you’ll probably want a car.

 Western Addition: Home to the musically rich Fillmore neighborhood, this area also contains Japantown and has no shortage of Victorian homes.
-It’s primarily residential, but there’s corner stores galore.
-Check the crime maps, some pockets are better left unexplored. $$$$
+It’s primarily residential, but there are corner stores galore.

 It’s not “San Fran”, and don’t you dare call it “Frisco”